Fort Necessity, Pennsylvania – Defending Against the French

 French Indian War, Felix Carr, about 1870.

-During the mid-1700s, British colonies along the Atlantic coast began to move westward onto the land the French claimed in the interior.
+During the mid-1700s, British colonies along the Atlantic coast began to move westward onto land claimed by the French in the interior.
 With support from the mother country, the British colonies fought to establish their dominance in North America.
 The shared experience of fighting together helped encourage the colonies to band together later in the 1770s and start their own country, the United States of America.

 Hoping to defend against an imminent attack by French soldiers, a young, newly commissioned British lieutenant colonel, George Washington, built a ‘fort of necessity in late May and early June 1754.
-Not a typical military fort, it was small and simple, even for a wilderness fort.
+Not a typical military fort, it was small and simple, even by wilderness standards.
 Consisting of a small storage shed in the center of a round stockade, about 53 feet in diameter, it was located in a natural meadow.
 Earthworks were constructed outside the stockade.

 When Washington arrived at the Great Meadows, he intended to set up a camp to base his operations while waiting for other militia and British regulars.
 However, after encountering and dispatching the French party led by Joseph Coulon de Jumonville, Washington returned to the Great Meadows.
 It fortified his position by building the small fort, which was completed on June 4.
-At that time, he had with him about 160 men, but by mid-June, that grew to around 400.
+At that time, he had approximately 160 men, but by mid-June, that had grown to around 400.

 Battle of Fort Necessity, Pennsylvania

-By late June, the French, seeking revenge, returned in great numbers, along with their Indian allies, to attack Washington at the Great Meadows.
-The July 3rd battle produced heavy losses for the British forces ending with Washington’s surrender to the French under Louis Coulon de Villiers.
+By late June, the French, seeking revenge, returned in significant numbers, along with their Indian allies, to attack Washington at the Great Meadows.
+The July 3rd battle resulted in heavy losses for the British forces, culminating in Washington’s surrender to the French under Louis Coulon de Villiers.
 In signing the surrender document, Washington agreed to having assassinated Coulon de Jumonville, though Washington said that his English translation of the documents did not use this term.
 The British returned to Virginia after the surrender, and the French burned Fort Necessity.

 As Braddock and the first of his troops approached Fort Duquesne, the French and allied Indians attacked.
 Braddock and more than half of the 1,200 British men with him died.
 The remaining soldiers retreated, and British troops buried the general near Fort Necessity, concealing the grave within the roadbed by marching over it to prevent the desecration of the general’s body.
 Braddock’s final resting place lay hidden until 1804, when workmen discovered a body reported to be the general’s.
 A monument constructed in 1913 marks the site over the re-interred bones of General Braddock.